saparaliev-salman/superstore-final-project/README.md

 The SQL Developer is responsible for:

 * Designing the relational schema based on the ER diagram
-* Creating tables, keys, and indexes
+* Creating tables, PKs, FKs, and performance indexes
 * Importing the raw Superstore dataset
 * Cleaning and normalizing data
-* Populating all dimension and fact tables
+* Populating dimension and fact tables
-* Preparing the dataset for downstream analytics and AI queries
+* Preparing the dataset for analytical queries and AI processing

-Below is the guide to reproduce the full database.
+Below is the full guide to reconstruct the database.

 ---